 London, Midland and Scottish Railway (LMS)

-London and North Eastern Railway (LNER)
+London and North Eastern Railway (now London North Eastern Railway)

-Great Western Railway (GWR)
+Great Western Railway (GWR) and

 Southern Railway (SR)

 1. There are 2,563 railway stations across Great Britain.
 330 of which are in London.

 2. The longest tunnel on the rail network is Severn Tunnel at 4.5 miles long.